amartyakallingal/Baseball-Stats-Predictor/README.md

 # Funnyball - A Baseball Statistics Predictor Inspired by Moneyball (2011)
-In this project, we'll create a machine learning model that can predict a Major League Baseball player's future Wins Above Replacement (WAR) statistic for the next season based off current statistics using Python, Pandas, and Machine Learning.
+In this project, I created a machine learning model that can predict a Major League Baseball player's future Wins Above Replacement (WAR) statistic for the next season based off current statistics using Python, Pandas, and Machine Learning.

-We first download baseball players' season data using the `pybaseball` library and clean the data.
-Next, we perform feature selection with a sequential feature selector to identify the most relevant predictors for our machine learning model.
-Using these features, we train a ridge regression model to predict players' future season WAR.
-Finally, we evaluate the model's performance and measure error to improve its accuracy.
+I first downloaded baseball players' season data using the `pybaseball` library and cleaned the data.
+Next, I performed feature selection with a sequential feature selector to identify the most relevant predictors for my machine learning model.
+Using these features, I trained a ridge regression model to predict players' future season WAR.
+Finally, I evaluated the model's performance and measured error to improve its accuracy.

 **Project Steps Summarized**
 * Download baseball season data